 Students in the Master of Arts in Psychology (MAP) program often plan to enter a doctoral program or work in the field when they graduate.
 If these plans don't work out, MAP program graduates may decide to pursue the LMFT or LPCC license instead.
 Unfortunately, it is not possible to add MACLP courses to the MAP degree.
+It would be necessary to transfer programs.
 California law specifies that all coursework must be taken within a single degree program that is approved by the BBS and meets state regulation for licensure.
 The MAP degree is not acceptable for the LMFT or LPCC license.